GouriRajesh/JPGtoPNGconvertor/README.md

 Example- python convert.py MyImages\ NewImages\

  Make sure the source and destination folders are in the same root/parent location as the convert.py file.
-A destination folder that doesn't already exist can also be mentioned to create a new folder.
+A destination folder that doesn't already exist can also be mentioned to create a new destination folder.